Docs

 gem 'opentelemetry-instrumentation-all'

 The opentelemetry-instrumentation-all gem is a meta-gem that includes all the available instrumentation libraries for OpenTelemetry in Ruby.
-It provides a convenient way to install and configure multiple instrumentation libraries at once, covering various aspects of your application, such as HTTP requests, database queries, and external libraries.
-This gem simplifies the setup process and ensures comprehensive tracing coverage for your Ruby application.
+It provides a convenient way to install and configure multiple instrumentation libraries at once, covering various aspects of your app, such as HTTP requests, database queries, and external libraries.
+This gem simplifies the setup process and ensures comprehensive tracing coverage for your Ruby app.